Bishnu Prasad Rabha: Life and background

-Bishnu Prasad Rabha was born in Dacca, Bengal Presidency, British India on 31 January 1909 to Gethi Mech and Raibahadur Gopal Chandra Rabha, who was a police employee in the British regime.
+Bishnu Prasad Rabha was born in Dacca, Bengal Presidency, British India on 31 January 1909 to Gethi Mech and Rai Bahadur Gopal Chandra Muchahary, who was a police employee in the British regime.
 He was born to a Bodo family, but since he was raised by a Rabha family, he adopted 'Rabha' as his surname.
 Bishnu Rabha attended Tezpur Government High School and later went to Calcutta for higher education.
 He completed his BSC exam from St. Paul's Cathedral Mission College and joined the Ripon College (now Surendranath College) at the University of Calcutta for a BSc degree.